jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 There will inevitably be times when you need to do something that appears to be unsafe.
 For instance, you may wish to use a chunk of HTML as a template to build new elements.
 In these instances, Microsoft has provided a few methods you can use when necessary, and when you are positively sure what you are doing is not putting the user at risk.

 On the global `MSApp` object in your Windows Store application, there exists the `execUnsafeLocalFunction` function, and it does exactly what it suggests - it permits you to execute an unsafe function on a case-by-case basis.
-Perhaps we wish to add an input field for editing a user's name, our code may look very similar to the last example:
+Perhaps you wish to add an input field for editing a user's name, our code may look very similar to the last example:

 ```html
 <h1>Hello, <input name="id" value="Dave" /><h1>